Atlassian Logo

 Atlassian Logo History

 The company has a well-thought-out, harmonious identity that has undergone consecutive transformations with each acquisition and addition of new products.
-The visual identity is united by the overall idea of myths, with the main character being a strongman and titan appointed to support the sky.
+The visual identity is unified by the overarching idea of myths, with the main character a strongman and titan appointed to support the sky.
 The theme combines the name, logo, and brand positioning.
 The hero’s image runs through all the symbols.
 The emblem instills confidence in users: they will never be left alone with their problems.

 What is Atlassian?